 For just under $200, you will be treated to video tutorials by master drummers of every genre of music, from metal to jazz.

-This series guarantees that, if you are not satisfied with their drum lessons, you may apply for a full refund.
+This series guarantees that, if you are not satisfied with their drum classes near me, you may apply for a full refund.

 If you are looking for beginner drum lessons or accompaniment when practising rudiments, Drumeo may be a top choice for you!